JohnFawkes/Plex-Poster-Downloader/README.md

 **Login loop or Session errors:**
 The app generates a new secret key on every restart for security.
 If you restart the container, you will need to log in again.

+## **Future Plans**

+* Add support for titlecards
+* Add support for logos
+* Add support for backgrounds
+* Maybe add manual upploading of assets to the webui for ease of use when you may not have access to the internal filesystem to place them manully